Pines People- Barbara Ross.

 For many years, Sherwood Ross was the President of the Bicycle Manufacturers of America (BMA).
 By his mid-80s, he was living in South Florida and working part-time as the pre-eminent expert witness in bicycle product liability litigation.
 After divorcing Barbara and remarrying again he passed at 92 in 2013.

 Ross bicycles were always part of the Fashion shows donations.

-As the AIDS epidemic hit the Pines in the mid 80’s, and like many people with a fear of contracting it, Barbara and the yacht disappeared from the community.
-Never to be seen again…
+As the AIDS epidemic hit the Pines in the mid 80’s, the atmosphere changed.

 1960’s Pre- blonde Barbara…